apurvwagh/Devops_interview_questions/README.md

 My goal is to identify exactly where the request is being blocked instead of assuming it’s an AWS networking issue.

+Real Production Scenario

+We had an EC2 instance running Nginx with a public IP.
+The Security Group allowed port 443, but users couldn’t access the application.

+I verified the Security Group first, which was correct.
+Then I checked the subnet’s Network ACL and found that outbound ephemeral ports (1024–65535) were denied.
+Since NACLs are stateless, the response packets were blocked.

+After updating the outbound NACL rule, connectivity was restored.

+⸻

+Cross Questions from the Interviewer

+Q1.
+What is the difference between Security Group and NACL?

+Security Group

+NACL

+Stateful

+Stateless

+Applied to EC2 ENIs

+Applied to Subnets

+Allow rules only

+Allow and Deny rules

+Return traffic automatically allowed

+Return traffic must be explicitly allowed